 - Children in all of our classes experience activities that embrace age-appropriate developmental and academic standards intertwined with the Fruit of the Spirit yearly theme, monthly bible verses, and weekly bible stories.

-- We also offer a wide variety of enrichment opportunities to our students, including but not limited to chapel, music, Spanish, Ipads, fire safety and dental hygiene.
+- We also offer a wide variety of enrichment opportunities to our students, including but not limited to chapel, music, Spanish, fire safety, and dental hygiene.

 - Our routines and lessons are guided by Kentucky’s School Readiness Definition and Early Childhood Standards found here.

 - Please refer to our Newsletter and Calendar, found in the Parent Resources section at the bottom of the page, to see what each age group is learning each month.